osparcomm/HARSAT/README.md

 Requirements:
 -	R programming language version 4.2.1
 -	RStudio Integrated Development Environment version 2022.07.1 Build 554
 -	Additional R packages to those which come with the standard RStudio installation.
-They have to be installed, either using the RStudio GUI or by the command install.packages e.g. install.packages(“lme4”). o	rmvtnorm o	tidyverse o	lme4 o	numDeriv o	optimx o	pbapply o	rmarkdown o	htmlwidgets o	DT
+They have to be installed, either using the RStudio GUI or by the command install.packages e.g. install.packages(“lme4”).

+*	rmvtnorm
+*	tidyverse
+*	lme4
+*	numDeriv
+*	optimx
+*	pbapply
+*	rmarkdown
+*	htmlwidgets
+*	DT

 File -> New Project in RStudio to create a new project.
 File -> New Project -> Version Control -> GIT -> https://github.com/osparcomm/HARSAT to clone from repository.

-All datasets can be run with the same directory structure (although some of the directories will be redundant).
+All example datasets can be run with the same basic directory structure.
 The following directories should be manually created:
 - data
 - functions
 - information
 - output
-     - summary
 - RData

+The example scripts currently use subfolders within the data and output folders
+- data
+  - example_external_data
+  - example_HELCOM
+  - example_simple_OSPAR
+- output
-    - biota assessment components
+  - example_external_data
-    - sediment assessment components
+  - example_HELCOM
-    - water assessment components
+  - example_simple_OSPAR
-The oddities directory will be created automatically when running the code.
+but the data and the output can go anywhere.

+Running the code will create a directory called oddities where data that might not comply with reporting requirements are posted (with warnings or errors).

+The following figures are a bit out of date:

 ![Alt text](images/fig1.jpg?raw=true "Required Project File Structure for OSPAR dataset.")
 <br/>